 This varies between countries, but what is the cheapest way to feed yourself?
-For destinations such as Australia and Europe, eating out is more expensive than cooking your own meals, whereas in parts of Asia, the opposite is true.
-Calculate the cheapest option (most likely to be cooking your own meals) and follow it, but do allow yourself an occasional indulgence as one doesn’t want to cook every night.
+For destinations such as Australia and Europe, eating out is more expensive than cooking your meals, whereas, in parts of Asia, the opposite is true.
+Calculate the cheapest option (most likely to be cooking your meals) and follow it, but do allow yourself an occasional indulgence as one doesn’t want to cook every night.

 I don’t drink alcohol, but people who do can easily spend large amounts of money in one night on this beverage.
 Consider this, what would you prefer – spending 40 dollars on alcohol during a night out in your home city, or spending that same 40 dollars on alcohol on a night out in your dream destination?
 Why not limit yourself to one or two drinks when you are out with friends instead of five?
-Do this every night you head out and you will find that you have a lot of money saved for your overseas holiday.
+Do this every night you head out, and you will find that you have a lot of money saved for your overseas holiday.

 Entertainment And Socialising

-This is a difficult balance to get right, and of all the money saving tips listed on this page it is the hardest to implement.
+This is a difficult balance to get right, and of all the money-saving tips listed on this page, it is the hardest to implement.
 Days or nights meeting friends and family that involve eating at a restaurant or going to a club or theatre afterwards can dramatically increase your costs.
 I’m a big fan of theatre, but restrict myself to four or five performances per year.
-You can still be social, but in a different form – a dinner party or picnic is cheaper than dinner in a restaurant or cafe maybe?
-This is even more problematic if your friends and family love heading to restaurants and cafes, but as I said earlier, this is the most difficult money saving tip to implement.
+You can still be social, but in a different form – a dinner party or picnic is cheaper than dinner in a restaurant or cafe, maybe?
+This is even more problematic if your friends and family love heading to restaurants and cafes, but as I said earlier, this is the most difficult money-saving tip to implement.

 For example, I used to live in South Bank, Brisbane, Australia.
 It is a centrally located place (within sight of the CBD or Downtown area) that is considered Brisbane’s playground with a wealth of restaurants, parkland areas, cinemas and theatres.
-Because of my location, many friends would visit me and that would almost always involve heading out for a meal somewhere.
+Because of my location, many friends would visit me, and that would almost always involve heading out for a meal somewhere.
 It didn’t take me long to realise that this was severely hitting my budget.
 So I took a different approach – if people wanted to visit me in South Bank, I cooked them a meal instead.
 After that, we could walk around the area to explore one of Australia’s most beautiful recreational areas.
-I still got to spend time with my friends and they still enjoyed a meal at South Bank, and my bank balance was much happier as a result.
+I still got to spend time with my friends, and they even enjoyed a meal at South Bank, and my bank balance was much happier as a result.

 Latest Fashions And Trends

-In order to travel, it is highly likely that you will have to dispense with being the first on the street to purchase the newest clothes of the season or the latest smart phone.
+In order to travel, it is highly likely that you will have to dispense with being the first on the street to purchase the newest clothes of the season or the latest smartphone.
 It comes down to your priorities – what do you want the most?
 If you are reading this website, it is highly likely that travelling will be more important than the latest smartphone.
 If this is the case, don’t be tempted to buy something just because your friends and family are buying it.
 Remember their priorities may not be travel, and their idea of travel is to sit in a beach resort for 4 nights.
 However, your idea of travel is to spend 2 weeks exploring a faraway place – and this will cost you more than the beach resort – hence you will need to make some sacrifices.

-If there is an important item you require, wait a few months for the price to drop or watch for sales and specials.
+If there is an essential item you require, wait a few months for the price to drop or watch for sales and specials.
 This is particularly true of electronic items.
 Whenever a phone or camera is replaced by a newer model, the older model will see a sharp drop in price.
-If you have the patience to wait for that long, than put this idea into practice.
+If you have the patience to wait for that long, then put this idea into practice.